yanqianglilab/yanqiang-li-lab/index.md

 </p>

 <p>
-He earned his Ph.D. in Bioinformatics from the Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, in 2016, where he was mentored by Prof. Renyi Liu.
+He earned his Ph.D. in Bioinformatics from the Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, in 2016, where he was mentored by Dr. Renyi Liu.
 </p>

 <p>
-In August 2016, he began postdoctoral training in human epigenetics at Johns Hopkins University under the mentorship of Prof. Zhibin Wang.
+In August 2016, he began postdoctoral training in human epigenetics at Johns Hopkins University under the mentorship of Dr. Zhibin Wang.
-From July 2018 to October 2020, he continued his postdoctoral research in computational biology at Houston Methodist Hospital / Cornell University with Prof. Kaifu Chen.
+From July 2018 to October 2020, he continued his postdoctoral research in computational biology at Houston Methodist Hospital / Cornell University with Dr. Kaifu Chen.
 </p>

 <p>
-He subsequently moved Harvard Medical School and Boston Children’s Hospital with Prof. Chen’s laboratory, where he conducted further bioinformatics research and was appointed Instructor in October 2022.
+He subsequently moved Harvard Medical School and Boston Children’s Hospital with Kaifu’s laboratory, where he conducted further bioinformatics research and was promoted to Instructor in October 2022.
 </p>

 <p>
-In March 2025, he joined the First Affiliated Hospital of Xi’an Jiaotong University as Professor.
+In March 2025, he joined the First Affiliated Hospital of Xi’an Jiaotong University as a Professor.
 His research focuses on tumor-associated RNA modifications, computational epitranscriptomics, long-read sequencing technologies, and molecular mechanisms of cancer.
 </p>
 </p>